cigarettewife/shedletsky/README.md

 Ask before C+H, touching OKAY ^_^

-If you need me to respond/want a guaranteed response, send me a whisper and I'll get back ASAP!
+If you need me to respond/want a guaranteed response, send me a whisper and I'll get back to you ASAP!

 Usually I'm quietly observing unless otherwise stated on my pony/observed via sleeping.